 There is a heat treatment for each type of spring that serves to give it strength.

-The small and medium-sized springs, which will not undergo high stress during use, need a stabilization treatment in small ovens that operate at temperatures between 300 and 400°C
+The small and medium-sized springs, which will not undergo high stress during use, need a stabilization treatment in small ovens that operate at temperatures between 300 and 400°C.

 The large springs, which during use will be subject to high stress, need both a hardening and tempering treatment.

 The hardening consists in the rapid heating of the springs in an oven at 860°C with consequent sudden cooling in an oil bath.
-It is used to obtain a good compromise between toughness and hardness
+It is used to obtain a good compromise between toughness and hardness.

-tempering treatment follows in order to achieve a good compromise between the hardness, strength and toughness of the steel.
+A tempering treatment follows in order to achieve a good compromise between the hardness, strength and toughness of the steel.

 After the heat treatment, the spring is subjected to the presetting process which consists in winding the spring up to a free length greater than the specified free length.The spring at room temperature is compressed to its solid length or to a specific preset length to generate yield.